unframework/article-modular-front-end/manuscript/the-button.md

 }
 ```

 Specific component style may either have to override it or, worse yet, *rely on it*.
-The latter is problematic because now changing that generic `button` style to anything else will possibly break everything in the project.
+That is problematic because now changing that generic `button` style to anything else will possibly break everything in the project.

 Another dangerous pattern is inheritance of properties like font family or sizing.
 It may seem convenient to just define the font on the body and add `font-family: inherit` everywhere else.
 However, what we want as our intent is "make my element use main body font" and yet what we get as behaviour is "make my element use parent element font".
 Which breaks spectacularly when a given parent element decides to use, let's say, red Papyrus as its font face instead of the main body font!

-Given that most project build pipelines use a CSS preprocessor like SCSS or LESS, it is trivial to define the intended body font as an app-wide theme variable and then just explicitly use that.
-In fact, to help immediately detect font leaks the actual body element stylesheet could include a red Papyrus or Comic Sans setting - a quick way to highlight component styles vulnerable to broken encapsulation.

-## Sole Sourced CSS Rule

-We can see the broad logic behind specific CSS restrictions and naming rules now.

-Every part of computed element style should come from the owner component's code (either JS or CSS).
-Opening the browser developer console and inspecting any DOM element should show that its entire set of rendering instructions are coming from just one specific spot in the source code - a screenful of stylesheet markup or a small well-contained piece of JS.

-That is *sole-sourced CSS*.
+Most production projects use a CSS preprocessor like SCSS or LESS.
+Those tools offer much more flexible and maintainable ways to reuse CSS code and settings than naïve inheritance and tag-only selectors: mixins (extensions) and variables.

+If the developer intent is to use a common app-wide theme setting, like a main body font, then that is what variables are for.
+If the intent is to reuse utility code, then mixins/extensions are the right tool for the job.
+That produces less bugs and code that is much more readable.